Mloren/MonoGame3D/README.md

 # MonoGame3D
-Wrapper around MonoGame that emphasizes 3D and includes PBR rendering
+Wrapper around MonoGame that emphasizes 3D and includes PBR rendering.

+You may need Git LFS enabled to download this repo.